Variational quantum algorithm with information sharing: Methods

 These ansatzes are produced by optimising the fidelity with a single target state.
 In our VQE+BOIS simulations we are attempting to find ground state energy surfaces across a physical parameter space.
 For each VQE+BOIS simulation a target state was chosen as a ground state sitting on the energy surface in question.
-However, these target states were chosen such that their physical parameter $x$ was not one that was associated with a BOIS optimiser $x \notin x_\alpha$.
-Although our ansatzes were produced targeting just one state on each energy surface, we found that provided it can represent this target state with a high fidelity (around $1-\mathcal{F}<10^{-6}$) then it will typically have similar performance on the other states of the surface (assuming we are not going across any complicated quantum phase transitions).
-Finally, to further reduce the number of optimisation parameters, the optimal gate parameters for each BOIS physical parameter $x_\alpha$ are found (again by maximising the fidelity) and any single-qubit gate angles within this optimal parameter set that are found to remain effectively constant across the energy surface are fixed to these constant values in the ansatz.
+However, these target states were chosen such that their physical parameter $\tcr{\boldsymbol{\mathrm{x}}}$ was not one that was associated with a BOIS optimiser $\tcr{\boldsymbol{\mathrm{x}}} \notin \tcr{\boldsymbol{\mathrm{x}}}_\alpha$.
+Although our ansatzes were produced targeting just one state on each energy surface, we found that provided it can represent this target state with a high fidelity (around $1-\mathcal{F}<10^{-6}$) then it will typically have similar performance on the other states of the surface (assuming we do not cross any complicated quantum phase transitions).
+Finally, to further reduce the number of optimisation parameters, the optimal gate parameters for each BOIS physical parameter $\tcr{\boldsymbol{\mathrm{x}}}_\alpha$ are found (again by maximising the fidelity) and any single-qubit gate angles within this optimal parameter set that are found to remain effectively constant across the energy surface are fixed to these constant values in the ansatz.
 These fixed angle gates are indicated with partial transparency in Fig.~\ref{fig:ansatz}.

-While this ansatz preparation procedure uses the fidelity with a known target state has a cost function, requiring knowledge of the target state, this is not an \textit{a priori} requirement.
-With minimal adjustments the same tensor-network-based framework can be adapted to use the expectation of a Hamiltonian as a cost function to be minimised.
-Ultimately these classical methods are limited to systems of only up to around 10 qubits (we have tested it to this size) however this adaptive scheme of growing an ansatz one entangling block at a time and then regularising the parameters has the potential to be run in a more scalable way on-device.
+While this ansatz preparation procedure uses the fidelity with a known target state as a cost function, requiring knowledge of the target state, this is not an \tcr{a priori} requirement.
+With minimal adjustments the same tensor-network-based framework can be adapted to use the expectation of a Hamiltonian as a cost function to be minimised, resulting in a scheme that is qualitatively similar to hardware-efficient ADAPT-VQE \cite{tang_qubit-adapt-vqe_2020}.
+An energy based cost function would be less specific than one based on the fidelity with a target state and so convergence issues may arise if the Hamiltonian possesses many near-degeneracies.
+The lifting of degeneracies across physical parameter space may also prevent an energy optimised ansatz from generalising well.
+Ultimately these classical gradient-based methods are limited to systems of only up to around 10 qubits (we have tested up to this size).